 7. Work it out

-Although repair negotiations often put sellers on the defensive, it is in the best interest for both sides to work out an acceptable compromise.
+Although repair negotiations often put sellers on the defensive, it is in both sides’ best interest to reach an acceptable compromise.

-Otherwise, the sellers are faced with having to put the home back on the market and deal with questions about why the prior sale fell apart and disclose the inspection report, and risk scaring the next buyer away.
+Otherwise, the sellers will have to put the home back on the market, deal with questions about why the prior sale fell apart, disclose the inspection report, and risk scaring the next buyer away.

-The sellers will need to come up with a plan for repairs and might end up having to do more than they would’ve had to if they had just worked out an acceptable solution with the previous buyer.
+The sellers will need to devise a plan for repairs and might end up having to do more than they would have had to if they had just worked out an acceptable solution with the previous buyer.

-It can be challenging to recover from a sale falling through post-inspection, and the sellers might end up selling for less, no matter what.
+It can be challenging to recover from a sale falling through post-inspection, and the sellers might sell for less, no matter what.

 Daniel Dobbs (.org)